 HCG stands for chorionic gonadotrophin hormone, which is produced only when the woman is pregnant or has a severe hormonal change that is caused by any disease.
 Usually the beta HCG blood test is only performed when pregnancy is suspected, since the presence of this hormone in the blood is more indicative of pregnancy than the presence of this hormone in urine, which is detected through the pharmacy pregnancy test.

 However, when the Beta HCG test result is undetectable or inconclusive and the woman has symptoms of pregnancy, the test should be repeated 3 days later.
-See what are the first 10 symptoms of pregnancy.

 If you think you are pregnant but have not yet taken the HCG beta test you can do our online test to know what your chances of actually being pregnant are: